Global Career Guide

 It happened when I went to a restaurant with my family.

-Enjoying our meal, and when I was about to drink my coffee, there was a piece hair inside it.
+Enjoying our meal, and when I was about to drink my coffee, there was a piece of hair inside it.

 It was a blonde/white colored hair, it was probably a bleached hair some youngsters in Japan have.